linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

-giving you *time travel* in any direction!
-You essentially are able to go back in time or forward in time in as seamlessly as you move on a movie track!
+*✨ You essentially get time travel in any direction - and as seamlessly as you move on a movie track!*

+Meanwhile, your schema histories are now being encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!

 ## Re-Introducing Schema-as-Code with `schema.json`

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

 With schema versioning now over to the database, much of the old conventions and formalities should now be irrelevant.
-We found that you can essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+We found that you could essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`